apache/openwhisk/tools/macos/README.md

 export DOCKER_HOST="tcp://192.168.99.100:4243" # your Docker virtual machine IP may vary
 ```

-The Docker host reported by `docker-machine ip` will give you the IP address.
-You must use port `4243`.
+The Docker host reported by `docker-machine ip whisk` will give you the IP address.
+Currently, the system requires that you use port `4243` to communicate with the Docker host
+from OpenWhisk.

-You may find it convenient to set these environment variable in your bash profile.
+You may find it convenient to set these environment variable in your bash profile (e.g., `~/.bash_profile`).

 ```
 export OPENWHISK_HOME=/your/path/to/openwhisk